rjkviegas/skills-workshops/week-4/diagramming-a-web-app-to-uncover-ignorance/README.md

 # Diagramming a web app to uncover ignorance

 Uncovering ignorance is good!
-It allows you to learn new things by researching or experimenting.
+It allows you to increase your understanding by researching or experimenting.

+Diagrams are good!
+As your understanding increases, you can add more and more detail to them.

 ## Instructions